-TinEye is a reverse image search engine that accepts images that are uploaded from the local computer but also images located on websites.
 The second method requires some explanation.
 It is possible to point the search engine to an url of an image or to point it to a website.
-Pointing it to a website will retrieve all images located on that website giving the user the choice to select any of them for the reverse image search.
+Pointing it to a website will retrieve all images located on that website, and it is up to you to select the one that you want used for the reverse image search.
+Only one image is used either way for the search.

-TinEye provides an interesting service that might be useful for people who like to check if their images or photos are used on other websites.
+TinEye offers an interesting service that might be useful for people who like to check if their images or photos are used on other websites.
 It might also be interesting for research and other purposes.
 The service is currently in beta stage.

 blah, I’ve tried it way more and I’ve always had *some* hits, and there were times I had 200+ hits, so it does work, their database just isn’t very large yet (1 billion images I believe, which sound like a lot, but it really isn’t)